 My body is mending and feeling whole again, but I don't know how to heal my heart without Harvey.
 I am doing my best to keep moving and working the emotions out of my body through daily walks and many tears.
 When I am still, this loss covers me like a weighted blanket that I can't get out from.
 I can’t imagine making peace with such a cruel act that resulted in an unnecessary loss.

-I have spent most of the past two years snuggling that dog.
+I have spent the majority of the past two years snuggling that dog.
 He took his role seriously.
 He comforted me on the couch, in bed, and in my reclining chair every day.
 He gave me a gigantic sense of confidence during an incredibly hard time.
 He was stable and silly and sweet and he loved me unconditionally when I was most frustrated with myself.
-The only thing that brings me comfort is knowing that Harvey received the most love and the best life he could have had.
+He there on every bad day and every adventure, every nap and every time we dug for potatoes.
+We were incredibly bonded, in such a short time.
+Harvey was the funniest and most affectionate dog I have ever known and I can’t thank him enough for choosing me as his human.

 Pardon my hiatus.
 It’s August, and I have been busy sowing, hoeing, harvesting, and selling vegetables.
 In my off time, I have been too weary to find words and inspiration.
 I have had more good days than bad and am operating steadily at a 6 to 7 out of 10.
 I am farming most days of the week, which is gratifying, tiring, and enjoyable.
 I have spent long hours bent over harvesting carrots, beets, and peppers, yanking out weeds and sweating out toxins.
 I am heavily medicated and highly caffeinated, but I am out doing and that feeds my heart more than any pharmaceutical.